 |500GB||£160/yr||c. £84/yr (£6.99/mth)|

 Remember though, you're signing up for an annual cost, so if you just want to back-up your data, consider buying a portable hard drive instead.
-1TB of storage costs from £42.
+The cheapest 1TB of storage we found costs about £50.
 See Cheap Memory Cards.

 Here are some tips to keep you, and your info, safe from the hackers: